c-mart/dontmoderateme/planning.md

 - Password reset workflow

 ## To do - features/usability
+- Don't bother people with recaptcha when editing existing monitors or creating new ones.
+Add recaptcha back in if I have a spam/bot problem.
 - Get Gmail to not mark my messages as spam
+- "Monitor edited" should be an event?
 - account settings page so we can set time zone and change our own password
 - "To be sure that you receive notifications, add notify@dontmoderate.me to your trusted senders list."
 - Forward info@dontmoderate.me to me